 Use it to link to your Contact Us page, Careers page, blog posts, etc. Many companies use it as a place to put their newsletter sign-up form (which is a great idea)!

 Ultimately, following this formula (from header to footer) will ensure your website’s homepage is designed to guide visitors through a process that makes them fully aware of their need for your solution.
 By following the simple website template I’ve outlined here, you can build a website that works.

 Three great website homepage examples

 Here are three well-structured website homepage examples that follow this formula.
-I want to point out that each of these three companies is in vastly different industries.
-Yet, they’re all following the same formula because it works no matter what industry you’re in.
+I want to point out that these three companies are in vastly different industries.
+Yet, they’re all following the same formula because it works regardless of your industry.

 Yardzen is an online landscape design service in California.
 They bridge the gap between local landscape designers and sleek technology companies.
-Their website homepage is lengthy and includes a lot of additional content, such as social media feeds, sustainability information, and a newsletter section.
+Their website homepage is lengthy and includes additional content, such as social media feeds, sustainability information, and a newsletter section.

 Here’s how Yardzen structures its homepage: